sean-o-sullivan/MeshPoint/README.md

-# ESP32 MeshPoint: Real-Time Data Sharing and Web Display
+# ESP32 ESP32 MeshPoint: Real-Time Data Sharing and Web Interface

 **ESP32 MeshPoint** creates a mesh network using ESP-NOW for wireless communication between ESP32 devices, with one device serving as an Access Point (AP) to display real-time data on a web page.